mam1/Pcon-TNG/README.md

 #### Development Environment:

 All code is stored on github.
 The repository is cloned on two development machines.
-At one site I have a MacMini running Linux Mint 18.x and at the other I have have an iMac running OS X 10.10.x .
+At one site I have a Linux box running Mint 18.x and at the other I have have an iMac running OS X 10.10.x .
 The Bone is connected to my network.
 I can access it from either site using ssh.
 I use rsync to move the binaries from the development machines to the Bone.

 When cross compiling for the Bone on OS X I am using a tool chain I got from http://will-tm.com/cross-compiling-mac-os-x-mavericks.
 The only thing I needed to do was to create a case sensitive partition before copying the files from the .dmg file.
 On the Linux box I tried installing installing a cross compile tool chain using the Mint software manager and experienced a lot of problems.
 After spending a lot of time dealing with missing files I gave up and installed the linaro-arm-linux-gnueabihf-4.9-2014.09_linux tool chain and it worked on the first try.